Jojans/Jojans/README.md

 Computer Science student at UIS (Universidad Industrial de Santander).

-Passionate about software development, data science, and programming.
+Passionate about data science, software development and programming.

 My goal is to continue learning and growing as a professional in the field of systems engineering, with the hope of contributing to innovative projects that have a positive impact on society.
 I am interested in opportunities that allow me to apply my knowledge and skills and that offer a challenging and collaborative environment.